basti0001/MMM-iHaveBeenThere/README.md

 </table>
 This should give the Pi a little space betweent the animations.
 Not a pretty good solution, but during the animation you might have problems.
 With a Pi 3 I had a load of 40% when the animation is running.
 Dualcore pays off.
 Also the animation is smooth.

+Testing the animation with a Pi 4 resulted in smooth animation.
+The CPU load was approximately 43%, so be aware that this may conflict with other modules that have high CPU demands.

 The MIT License (MIT)